 2.1.0.1 The PRMS classification establishes criteria for the classification of the total PIIP.
 A determination of a discovery differentiates between discovered and undiscovered PIIP.
 The application of a project further differentiates the recoverable from unrecoverable resources.
 The project is then evaluated to determine its maturity status to allow the classification distinction between commercial and sub-commercial projects.
-PRMS requires the project's recoverable resources, or Prospective Resources.
+PRMS requires the project's recoverable resources quantities to be classified as either Reserves, Contingent Resources, or Prospective Resources.